 “These additional offerings join a robust catalog of programs to set associates up for new career opportunities,” Stomski said.
 “Our education offerings tie directly to our growth areas at Walmart, and what better way to fill the pipeline of future talent than with our own associates.”

 In addition, Walmart will add four academic partners, including Johnson & Wales University, the University of Arizona, the University of Denver and Pathstream.
-These complement the existing partners: Brandman University, Penn Foster, Purdue University Global, Southern New Hampshire University, Wilmington University and Voxy EnGen.
+These complement the existing partners: Brandman University, Penn Foster, Purdue Global University, Southern New Hampshire University, Wilmington University and Voxy EnGen.
 Each of these institutions were chosen for their history of success with adult and working learner programs as well as their focus on degree completion.

 Since launching LBU in 2018, more than 52,000 associates have participated in the program to date and 8,000 have already graduated.
 Nearly 28,000 associates have been active in a LBU program this summer.